 To make things even more interesting we cooked up a unique surf competition format and rallied a legit prize purse of $75,000.
 Thanks to a flexible 10-day waiting period, Relik’s inaugural longboard surfing event debuted amidst a firing swell at First Point, Malibu.

-The Relik team amassed an impressive field of professional competitors representing Australia, South Africa, Peru, Brazil, France, Japan and the US, collectively holding 9 World Championships and 12 World titles.
+The Relik team amassed an impressive field of professional competitors representing Australia, South Africa, Peru, Brazil, France, Japan and the US, including 9 world champions collectively holding 12 World Titles.

 What made this event so unique was that professional longboard competitions and tours have historically adhered to a strict, binary approach—focusing on either a “modern” or “classic” style of riding, but never both at the same event.